Water Contact Closures, Advisories Listed for SD County Beaches

 Water contact closures have been issued for the following locations due to bacteria levels exceeding health standards:

-— Imperial Beach Shorelines, ocean shoreline from the south end of Seacoast Drive to Carnation Avenue;
+— Imperial Beach Shorelines, ocean shoreline from south end of Seacoast Drive to Carnation Avenue;

-— Coronado Shoreline, ocean shoreline south of Avenida Lunar to North Beach;

 — Silver Strand Shoreline, ocean shoreline from Carnation to Avenida Lunar;